ljarasius/ausnog-2025/pages/tac.md

 <!--
 Or maybe we don't need a software patch at all?
 It is actually only if the PPM daemon gets restarted just once, either manually or as part of a reboot, the issue is fixed.
 We're only hitting this issue because we are on our first boot after updating to this Junos version.

-TAC are advising they are unable to reproduce the issue either on newer internal builds either, so it sounds like we are getting closer to a resolution here.
+TAC are advising they are unable to reproduce the issue either on newer internal builds, so it sounds like we are getting closer to a resolution here.
 -->

 ---